-About Sam Blake, the Founder
+From Sam Blake, himself, the Founder of NCWR&A~

-Sam Blake provides Native American and Wolf Educational programs to local schools and public events.
+Sam provides Native American and Wolf Educational programs to local schools and public events.
 Sam says his goal is to prove that the bedtime fable, “Little Red Riding Hood”, lied—that the fable is just exactly that: Fiction.
 Wolves are not the demons of the dark.
 On the contrary, wolves and Native Americans were America.
 They did more than just live side by side, they lived in brotherhood.

-Releasing them back into the wild is no longer a viable option; they must live in captivity or die.”
+“Releasing them back into the wild is no longer a viable option; they must live in captivity or die”, as per Sam.

-Sam has established a similar modern-day brotherhood with his canine charges.
+He has established a similar modern-day brotherhood with his canine charges.
 And, the love and adoration that the wolves have for him is truly a sight to behold.